ghc/ghc/README.md

 For more information, visit [GHC's web site][1].

-Information for developers of GHC can be found on the [GHC Trac][2].
+Information for developers of GHC can be found on the [GHC issue tracker][2].

 Getting the Source